key0058/Project150108_ios_afdm_calculator/README.md

 # Why create this app?
 * As my dad ask me: if any app only show math problem then he can calculate it, no need limit time or any other.
-* I already found some math's apps, but he do not liked.
+* I try found some math's apps, but he do not liked.
 * So I just to create this sample app which he want any function.

 # About app: